Fernando Marcos: Real Mallorca

-That season was a successful one for Mallorca, as they were promoted to La Liga via a playoff with Español.
-However, despite his strong performances, Marcos's three appearances that year proved to be his only first team action with Mallorca, and for 1989–90 he was sent to the farm team Mallorca Atlético in Segunda División B. He was instantly first choice, making his debut on 3 September in the opening match of the season at home to Manlleu, which the visitors won 2–1.
+Mallorca were promoted that season to La Liga via a playoff with Español.
+Marcos's three appearances that year proved to be his only first team action with Mallorca, and for 1989–90 he was sent to the farm team Mallorca Atlético in Segunda División B. He was instantly first choice, making his debut on 3 September in the opening match of the season at home to Manlleu, which the visitors won 2–1.
 He started 26 consecutive league matches, but following a 1–0 home win over Gimnàstic de Tarragona on 4 March he was dropped in favour of Molondro, and didn't play for the club again.
 He left Mallorca altogether at the end of the season.

 Orihuela Deportiva

 While Mallorca Atlético finished the 1989–90 season in 14th, only four points clear of relegation, their rivals Orihuela Deportiva topped the group and were promoted to the Segunda División.
 The Valencian club would be Marcos's next destination, as he joined in the summer of 1990.
 He wasn't immediately first choice for his new club, with Juan Espín preferred at the start of the season, but made his debut on 7 October in an away match against Elche at Estadio Manuel Martínez Valero.
 He kept a clean sheet as Orihuela won 1–0, and kept his place for the next match, at home to Rayo Vallecano a week later.
 This match, at Estadio Municipal Los Arcos, was somewhat less successful, with the visitors triumphing 4–2.

 He ultimately made 17 appearances that season, with a 3–2 home win over Xerez on 26 May being the last.
 Orihuela's first season in the Segunda División for over 35 years was very successful, as they placed 5th and only missed out on the promotion playoff by three points.
 However, they were found to have failed to pay their players, and were punished with administrative relegation to Segunda División B. Marcos left at the end of the season.